AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-02-08-finite-state-machine-fsm-tutorial-implementing-an-fsm-in-c.md

 - Off to Low
 - Low to Medium
 - Medium to High
-- High back to Low
+- High back to Off

 > **Note**: The `ToString` method at the top is needed to resolve a pretty common error that you'll run into with this unit testing framework.